IshitaWad/Bazaar-NYC/README.md

 ---

-🚀 **Discover and book vacant office spaces for free — with Bazaar, your city becomes your living room.**
+🚀 **Discover and book vacant office spaces for free: with Bazaar, your city becomes your living room.**